UNIT-Electronics/CH55x_SDCC_Doc/docs/_sources/report.rst.txt

 ===============================
 This is a guide to generate report of errors.

-Unit Electronics is a company that produces electronic devices.
-The company has a quality control department that is responsible for checking the quality of the devices designed.
+`UNIT Electronics <https://uelectronics.com/>`_ is a Mexican-based store that specializes in the provision of electronic components and distinctive electronics solutions.
+Their primary focus is on the quality of the devices they design.

-you can get the report of errors by following the steps below:
+You can get the report of errors by following the steps below:

-1. Got to the Unit Electronics github repository.
+1. Got to the Unit Electronics `github repository <https://github.com/UNIT-Electronics/CH55x_SDCC_Doc>`_.
 2. Click on the issues tab.
 3. Click on the new issue button.
 4. Fill in the title and description of the issue.